Navigating the Growing Connected TV Advertising Landscape

 In a recent interview, LUMA director Conor McKenna told Ad Exchanger, “Some of that shine and sheen you’d get just from saying ‘CTV’ without being able to back it up with results is over.
 Companies have had three or four quarters to mature, investors have gotten smarter, and analysts are asking the right questions – and so companies are being judged on their capabilities and their results rather than just talking to talk.”

 So if you’re looking for a CTV ad platform, how do you cut through the clutter and buzz words to determine who’s the real deal—and who’s the modern-day snake oil salesman?
 Regardless of whether you choose MNTN or another partner, look for the following three features—then think about how they fit into your strategy.
-And as always, be sure to ask how it applies to your brand and for the metrics to back up any claims.
+And as always, be sure to ask how it applies to your brand and for the digital marketing metrics to back up any claims.

 Premium Inventory: Premium CTV platforms like Performance TV partner with top-tier trusted networks.
 The result?
 Ads that are served exclusively on some of the biggest streaming channels on CTV.
 Not only does this give your brand the clout it deserves, it broadens your reach considerably and mitigates the risk of fraud.
 Be wary of CTV platforms that co-mingle their inventory with traditional video inventory to garner more impressions for advertisers or drive down costs.
 MNTN only partners with broadcast-quality networks like CNN, NBC, ESPN, and more.